 Story-Based Inquiry Method – Online, Intensive

-This four-part online course, which takes place over four days, gives you the basics for starting, deepening, organising and writing an investigative report.
+This four-part online course, which takes place over two days, gives you the basics for starting, deepening, organising and writing an investigative report.

 Dates: 8 – 9 November 2021